 In addition to intensive hands-on laboratory instruction and research, participants will also contribute to numerous seminar discussions and hear lectures on topics related to the bioarchaeology of children.
 Topical areas to be included involve the following: an overview of the bioarchaeology of children, growth and development, weaning and dietary stress, juvenile trauma and pathology, as well as reconstruction and interpretation of infant mortality.
 Moreover, seminars and lectures will introduce how novel technological applications (i.e., histology, CT imaging) have been utilized by bioarchaeologists who study juvenile remains.

-The research workshop will culminate with the presentation of each set of results at the Eight International Student Colloquium on Osteology and Bioarchaeology hosted by the Haaz Rezso Museum.
+The research workshop will culminate with the presentation of each set of results at the Ninth International Student Colloquium on Osteology and Bioarchaeology hosted by the Haaz Rezso Museum.
 Participants who want to pursue and expand their summer research are encouraged to present their papers at the SAA, AAPA and CAPA.

 Period(s) of Occupation: Middle Ages, Human (Juvenile) Osteology